abhilashgd/Angular-APP/README.md

 **Project Setup**

               1. project- Make sure, you do create that app by also adding the --no-strict flag to the ng new command
+                      $ ng new abhilashgd-angular-app  --no-strict
+                             ?
+Would you like to add Angular routing?
+No ?
+Which stylesheet format would you like to use?
+CSS

               2. Install Bootstrap CSS Framework - npm install --save bootstrap@3 when using a project created with Angular CLI 6+ (check via ng v ), you'll have an angular.json  file instead of an .angular-cli.json  file.
 In that file, you still need to add Bootstrap to the styles[]  array a
                            Path: node_modules/bootstrap/dist/css/bootstrap.min.css